Home » Culture » Castanyada: What it is and how we celebrate the Catalan Halloween

 During this ancient funeral ritual celebration, the families gathered around the table and ate chestnuts, sweet potatoes, panellets and dried fruit while remembering the deceased family members.

-The bell ringers were the ones primarily eating these foods for sustenance, as they needed lots of energy to ring the bells during the whole night to honour the dead familiars.
+The bell ringers primarily ate these foods for sustenance, as they needed lots of energy to ring the bells throughout the night to honour the dead familiars.
 Friends and relatives helped with this task, so everyone gathered and ate this kind of food.

 However, there are other versions of the origin of the Castanyada.
-Some other stories say that the Castanyada dates from the end of the 18th century, and it was the meal served during funerals.
-During this meal, people ate vegetables, nuts, and small bread rolls, and roasted chestnuts while praying for the person who had just died.
+Some other stories say that the Castanyada dates from the end of the 18th century and was the meal served during funerals.
+During this meal, people ate vegetables, nuts, small bread rolls, and roasted chestnuts while praying for the person who had just died.

 One or another, the only truth is that nowadays, we’re still eating the same food on these dates, and the festivity is still linked to honouring death.